 Consider for a minute the partnership that DHL formed with Locus Robotics, an order fulfillment robotics company, back in early 2017.
-Locus Robotics were able to supply DHL with robots that worked alongside the human counterparts that could help them locate and pick products for shipment.
+Locus Robotics was able to supply DHL with robots that worked alongside their human counterparts could help them locate and pick products for shipment.

 The technology means that product selection time is reduced as is the chance of humans making mistakes which ultimately translates into greater efficiency and therefore costs savings for the courier.

-Deploying a solution like this at scale, globally, can only bring vast savings for business in the e-commerce and order fulfillment sector.
+Deploying a solution like this at scale, globally, can only bring vast savings for businesses in the e-commerce and order fulfillment sector.

-Fusing advancements in in robot technology with artificial intelligence, we can see how AI brings more flexibility to the manufacturing process by letting robots learn routines from human workers thereby removing the need for robot reprogramming and downtime, again driving costs savings for manufacturers.
+Fusing advancements in robot technology with artificial intelligence, we can see how AI brings more flexibility to the manufacturing process by letting robots learn routines from human workers thereby removing the need for robot reprogramming and downtime, again driving cost savings for manufacturers.

-Predii, a predictive maintenance AI company based out of Palo Alto are one company that is helping to make this vision a reality.
+Predii, a predictive maintenance AI company based out of Palo Alto is one company that is helping to make this vision a reality.

-The firms’ solution uses a network of sensors to provide streams of binary data that log measurements, such as position, speed, temperature and so on.
-From a maintenance and repair perspective, being able to log and identify discrepancies in these sort of attributes is key to being able to predict if a component is about to fail.
+The firm’s solution uses a network of sensors to provide streams of binary data that log measurements, such as position, speed, temperature, and so on.
+From a maintenance and repair perspective, being able to log and identify discrepancies in these sorts of attributes is key to being able to predict if a component is about to fail.

 Complex mathematical models are used to identify “regular” operating conditions, the system then continuously checks components, feeding data back to Predii and surfacing signals that don‘t fall within the “regular” operating threshold.

-Taking this a step further, the technology that Predii are creating could potentially be integrated with manufacturers supply chain management procedure to help drive efficiencies in the supply-chain-management process.
+Taking this a step further, the technology that Predii is creating could potentially be integrated with manufacturers’ supply-chain management procedures to help drive efficiencies in the supply-chain-management process.

-Predii could predict, at scale, components were about to fail, the manufacturer could receive a notification via devices connected to the cloud, all of which helps manufacturers better plan component production and therefore ensure that stock levels are optimal.
-With possibilist like this, one can see how predictive maintenance, powered by artificial intelligence has the potential to save billions of dollars globally for manufacturers.
+Predii could predict, at scale, components were about to fail, and that the manufacturer could receive a notification via devices connected to the cloud, all of which help manufacturers better plan component production and therefore ensure that stock levels are optimal.
+With a possibilist like this, one can see how predictive maintenance, powered by artificial intelligence has the potential to save billions of dollars globally for manufacturers.

-Finally, according to recent report on the 4th industrial revolution, we‘re currently experiencing by tech resource DZone, the market for predictive maintenance is set to grow from $2.2 billion in 2017 to $10.9 billion by 2020.
+Finally, according to a recent report on the 4th industrial revolution, we‘re currently experiencing by tech resource DZone, the market for predictive maintenance was set to grow from $2.2 billion in 2017 to $10.9 billion by 2023.
 That‘s a 39% increase in annual growth!

-With forecasts like these and increased adoption of predictive maintenance solutions, manufacturers will be able to further drive costs savings by optimizing their asset and component management processes.
+With forecasts like these and increased adoption of predictive maintenance solutions, manufacturers will be able to further drive cost savings by optimizing their asset and component management processes.

 Augmented Reality and Employee Training

-Manufacturing typically involves the constructing of many components in a specific order as quickly as possible.
-The process is the same whether it be cars, phones or passenger jets and regardless of the item being produced, new sets of instructions, sometimes in a BOM (Bill of Materials) need to be drafted and shared with the production line teams.
+Manufacturing typically involves the construction of many components in a specific order as quickly as possible.
+The process is the same whether it be cars, phones, or passenger jets and regardless of the item being produced, new sets of instructions, sometimes in a BOM (Bill of Materials) need to be drafted and shared with the production line teams.

-Sometimes, these manufacturing instructions can be out of date of hard to follow for manufacturers but one company is working to change this.
+Sometimes, these manufacturing instructions can be out of date or hard to follow for manufacturers but one company is working to change this.

-The technology even lets users view associated drawings and video from the previous person who completed the job.
+The technology even lets users view associated drawings and videos from the previous person who completed the job.

 Employees generally need to be trained in terms of knowing which procedures to follow when components roll off the manufacturing line.
 This can often be a time-consuming process.
 Augmented reality has the potential to reduce training time for new starts and save manufacturers valuable dollars.

-Employees simply point an iPad with the application at the dashboard and users can “see” everything that sits behind paneling which includes, but is not limited to, internal wiring, sensors, connection and so on.
+Employees simply point an iPad with the application at the dashboard and users can “see” everything that sits behind paneling which includes, but is not limited to, internal wiring, sensors, connection, and so on.
 More importantly, connection and wiring diagrams are displayed in the application which allows training to be performed without having to waste time reassembling components.
-You can read more about the JLR partnership here if you’re interested.

 The blending of Innovative technologies such as augmented reality and smart glasses can only drive even more efficiencies on the manufacturing and production line as it means that skilled workers no longer need to walk back over to a workstation to verify instructions at a workstation.

-Ai Build is a firm based in London from the UK, that specializes in artificial intelligence, 3D printing, robotics, and manufacturing.
-The firm offers a subscription-based service that gives their clients access autonomous large-scale 3d printing technology and have a number of products that make it easy to manage the entire manufacturing lifecycle, and with their product AiSync, this can even be done over the internet!
+Ai Build is a firm based in London UK, that specializes in artificial intelligence, 3D printing, robotics, and manufacturing.
+The firm offers a subscription-based service that gives their clients access to autonomous large-scale 3d printing technology and has a number of products that make it easy to manage the entire manufacturing lifecycle, and with their product AiSync, this can even be done over the internet!